JuliaPhysics/SolidStateDetectors.jl/docs/src/man/electric_potential.md

     name: constant
     value: -1e10cm^-3
 ```
+The `impurity_density` needs:
+- `name`: the name of the impurity density model, which in this case is `PtypePNjunction`.
+- `lithium_annealing_temperature` (optional): lithium annealing temperature, when the lithium is diffused into the crystal.
+The default value is 623 K.
+- `lithium_annealing_time` (optional): lithium annealing time.
+The default value is 18 minutes.
+- `doped_contact_id`:  the doped contact id.
+- `bulk_impurity_density`: the density profile of the p-type impurities.

-which defines a detector with a constant p-type impurity density of
+The example above defines a detector with a constant p-type impurity density of
-$10^{10}$cm$^{-3}$ and a highly-doped Lithium contact close to the contact with ID 2, created using a lithium annealing temperature of 623K and an annealing time of 18 minutes.
+$10^{10}$cm$^{-3}$ and a highly-doped Lithium contact close to the contact with ID 2, created using a lithium annealing temperature of 623 K and an annealing time of 18 minutes.

 It is based on the internal implementation of `distance_to_surface`, which might not work for all combinations of primitives.